Axel jump

 The Axel jump or Axel Paulsen jump, named after its inventor, Norwegian figure skater Axel Paulsen, is an edge jump performed in figure skating.
 It is the sport's oldest and most difficult jump, and the only basic jump in competition with a forward take-off, which makes it the easiest to identify.
 A double or triple Axel is required in both the short program and the free skating segment for junior and senior single skaters in all events sanctioned by the International Skating Union (ISU).

+Compared with other basic figure skating jumps, the Axel requires an extra half revolution, which makes a triple Axel "more a quadruple jump than a triple", according to figure skating expert Hannah Robbins.

-The triple Axel has become a common technical element in the men's singles discipline, while it is still rare among female single skaters.
-As of 2021, nineteen women have successfully completed the triple Axel in competition.
-The quadruple Axel was successfully executed in competition for the first time in 2022, but has not yet been landed by a female skater.
-Compared to other basic figure skating jumps, the Axel requires an extra half revolution, which makes a triple Axel "more a quadruple jump than a triple", according to figure skating expert Hannah Robbins.
+The triple Axel has become a common technical element in the men's singles discipline.
+As of March 2025, 27 women have successfully completed the triple Axel in international competition.
+The quadruple Axel was successfully executed in competition for the first time in 2022 by Ilia Malinin, who remains the only person to have landed it in international competition.

 History

-The Axel jump, also called the Axel Paulsen jump for its creator, Norwegian figure skater Axel Paulsen, is an edge jump in the sport of figure skating.
+The Axel jump, also called the Axel Paulsen jump for its creator the Norwegian figure skater Axel Paulsen, is an edge jump in the sport of figure skating.
 According to figure skating historian James Hines, the Axel is "figure skating's most difficult jump".
 It is the only basic jump in competition that takes off forward, which makes it the easiest jump to identify.
 Skaters commonly perform a double or triple Axel, followed by a jump of lower difficulty in combination.
+It is the most studied jump in figure skating.

-A double or triple Axel is required in both the short programs and free skating segment for junior and senior single skaters in all competitions sanctioned by the International Skating Union (ISU).
-The Axel jump is the most studied jump in figure skating.
+A double or triple Axel is required in the short program for junior and senior single skaters in all ISU competitions.
+For the free skating program for junior and senior single skaters, one of the seven required jump elements must be an Axel-type jump.
+In the 2025-2026 junior pair skating teams had to include either a double loop solo jump in their short programs; in 2026-2027, they had to include either a double Lutz solo jump or a double Axel solo jump in their short programs.
 In competition, the base value of an Axel is determined by the number of revolutions completed during the jump.
-In the current +5/-5 GOE judging system, the base value of a single Axel is 1.10, a double Axel 3.30, a triple Axel 8.00, and a quadruple Axel 12.50.
+The base value of a single Axel is 1.10, a double Axel 3.30, a triple Axel 8.00, a quadruple Axel 12.50 and a quintuple Axel is 14.